apache/parquet-format/Encodings.md

 Data page format: the bit width used to encode the entry ids stored as 1 byte (max bit width = 32), followed by the values encoded using RLE/Bit packed described above (with the given bit width).

-Using the `PLAIN_DICTIONARY` enum value is deprecated, prefer using `RLE_DICTIONARY`. in a data page and PLAIN in a dictionary page for new Parquet files.
+Using the `PLAIN_DICTIONARY` enum value is deprecated, use `RLE_DICTIONARY` in a data page and `PLAIN` in a dictionary page for new Parquet files.

 <a name="RLE"></a>
 ### Run Length Encoding / Bit-Packing Hybrid (RLE = 3)